Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 ## 4. What silence costs, given those guesses

-The four fallbacks above were chosen before this measurement ran.
-This section validates them: it does not choose them, and it cannot, because filling the gap with the value under test is what the tool already does at runtime.

-**Method.** Each of the 31 generated queries states all five factors.
-One of the four ablatable factors is deleted (species is not ablated — §3) with the other four held fixed, and a rewrite model recasts the query to read naturally with that fact absent.
-Every rewrite is re-read before use.
-A case counts as **clean** only when the target fact really went and no other factor moved: **78 of 124 attempts** (31 × 4).
-Of the remaining 46, 24 lost the words but left the fact still inferable from context, 16 took a second factor with them, and 6 failed to remove the words at all.
-Reproducible: three seeds matching the LOO's, spread zero.
+§3 chose the four fallback values.
+This section measures what each one costs when the classifier returns nothing and the tool has to fill the gap with the fallback under test.

+**Method.** 31 queries, each naming all five factors.
+For every query we produce four test versions, each with one factor removed (species is not tested this way; see §3).

+Removing a factor is not just a delete: a rewrite model recasts the sentence naturally with that fact absent, so the query still reads like a real one.
+Every rewrite is checked before use.

+A case counts as **clean** only when the target fact is truly gone and no other factor moved.
+**78 of 124 attempts (31 × 4) qualified.** The other 46 broke as follows:

+- 24 removed the words but left the fact still inferable from context
+- 16 also removed a second factor
+- 6 failed to remove the words at all

+Reproduced across three seeds, matching the seeds used in the main evaluation.
+Zero variance across seeds.

 Each clean case then goes through the tool's normal path.
-The classifier reads the rewritten query, the gap is filled with the fallback under test, and the resulting configuration is compared against the one the true factor values produce.
+The classifier reads the rewritten query, the gap is filled with the default under test, and the resulting configuration is compared against the one the true factor values produce.
 Each row of the table names the value that filled the gap.

-**Scored per output tier.** Losing a RECOMMENDED option costs a finding the user never learns they missed.
-Losing an ADD-ON costs an option they were never shown they could have. **Lost** is options the true configuration has and ours does not, per query. **Added** is the reverse.
+**Scored per output tier.** RECOMMENDED and ADD-ONS drift independently, so both are counted.

+- **RECOMMENDED lost** — options in the truth configuration's RECOMMENDED bucket that aren't in ours.
+The tool didn't tell the user to switch these on.
+Depending on where the option landed, it either sits in our ADD-ONS list (visible, but the user has to opt in) or disappears entirely.
+- **ADD-ONS lost** — options in the truth configuration's ADD-ONS bucket that aren't in ours.
+- **Added** — the reverse of each: options in our bucket but not the truth's.

 Regenerate with `work/harness/score_ablations.py --markdown`; it re-resolves through the current priority table, so it moves when the table moves.

 | fact deleted | n | REC lost | REC added | ADD lost | ADD added | rows losing a REC option |
 |---|---|---|---|---|---|---|